 The side effects of prescription drugs are usually found in a pamphlet provided with the prescription.
 It is important to understand the side effects of any given medication and know what is normal to experience.
 Some negative side effects can occur when prescriptions are not taken properly or are mixed with other drugs or alcohol.

 Dangers of Prescription Drug Use

 It is dangerous to mix prescription drugs with other substances, including drugs and alcohol.
 Many labels will say, “Do not take with alcohol,” because mixing alcohol and prescription drugs can produce dangerous effects.
-This is most common in the case of polysubstance misuse, which occurs when someone misuses more than one drug at the same time.

 It is also dangerous to order prescription drugs online without a doctor.
 It is illegal to buy any controlled substance (drugs in Schedules II to IV) without a prescription from a doctor.
 Getting a prescription requires seeing a real doctor, and most states will require a physical examination before prescribing a drug.
 Purchasing drugs online from “cyber doctors” is not allowed under federal law.
 These drugs are not regulated by the FDA and they may come from an unknown origin.
 In addition, they may be ineffective or be different from what was ordered.
 It is important to always get prescription drugs from a licensed doctor and pharmacy.